 Lets talk about the story of Cain and Abel.
 Cain and Abel were brothers, children of Adam and Eve.
 Now Abel kept flocks and Cain worked the soil.
 Now both Cain and Abel brought an offering unto the Lord.
 God was pleased with Abel’s offering, but not with Cain.
 Cain out of anger killed his brother Abel.
 Genesis 4:3-8,3 In the course of time Cain brought some of the fruits of the soil as an offering to the Lord.
 4 And Abel also brought an offering—fat portions from some of the firstborn of his flock.
 The Lord looked with favor on Abel and his offering, 5 but on Cain and his offering he did not look with favor.
 So Cain was very angry, and his face was downcast.6 Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 7 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”
 8 Now Cain said to his brother Abel, “Let’s go out to the field.”While they were in the field, Cain attacked his brother Abel and killed him.
 When I went back and looked deep into the story.
 Cain was really disappointed in himself and the offering he brought before the Lord.
 So he took it out on Abel by killing him.
 Abel’s death had nothing to do with him.
 It had everything to do with Cain.

-Then there is King Saul.
+Then there’s King Saul.
 1 Samuel 18:6-8, 6 When the men were returning home after David had killed the Philistine, the women came out from all the towns of Israel to meet King Saul with singing and dancing, with joyful songs and with timbrels and lyres.
 7 As they danced, they sang:“Saul has slain his thousands,and David his tens of thousands.”8 Saul was very angry; this refrain displeased him greatly.
 “They have credited David with tens of thousands,” he thought, “but me with only thousands.
 What more can he get but the kingdom?”
 1 Samuel 19:1, Saul told his son Jonathan and all the attendants to kill David.
-The reason Saul wanted to kill David is because he was jealous of David, and he felt less secure about himself.
+The reason Saul wanted to kill David was because he was jealous of David, and he felt less secure about himself.
 Saul wanting to kill David had nothing to do with David.
 David found himself in the same situation as Saul did in 2 Samuel 11.
 David in his attempt to cover his sin of sleeping with his soldier, Uriah’s wife and getting her pregnant had him killed in battle.
 This was once again all about David and not about Uriah.
+What David was trying to do was cover up his sin at the cost of Uriah.

 Some other stories similar to this, are the story of John the Baptist, The story of Judas and the story of Peters denial of Jesus 3 times.
 John The Baptist called out the sin of King Herod, because King Herod had taken his brother’s wife Herodias to be his wife.
 So Herodias, King Herod’s wife devised a plan to have John The Baptist beheaded.
 Judas Iscariot who betrayed Jesus with a kiss.
 Hanged himself because of his own guilt.
 Lastly we have Peter who under pressure and fear denied knowing Jesus 3 times.
 All these stories deal with the same issue.
 That issue is taking our own faults, disappointments out on others.